-- such omission would not be likely to mislead the public; - the person receiving the information owes the company a duty of confidentiality; and - the company is able to ensure the confidentiality of the information.
+- such omission would not be likely to mislead the public; - any person receiving the information owes the company a duty of confidentiality, regardless of whether such duty is based on law, regulations, articles of association, or contract; and - the company is able to ensure the confidentiality of the information.

-Whilst accepting that "delaying disclosure of inside information will not always mislead the public", FSA guidance emphasises that developing situations should be monitored in case a disclosure is required if circumstances change.
+Whilst accepting that "delaying disclosure of inside information will not always mislead the public", the FCA has emphasised that developing situations should be monitored in case a disclosure is required if circumstances change.
 This reinforces the guidance to the directors under DTR 2.2.8G to continuously monitor circumstances to ensure compliance with the DTR.